Mission - 7460 Hurd Street

 • What will you be doing to ensure our privacy for the people who have their backyards towards the park?
 Will there be some sort of fencing done?
 Will the windows of the units be facing our backyards?
 How will potential increase in theft and property damage be addressed?
 What will be the response time when issues do arise?
 Will BC Housing be responsive and actually help neighbours or will it all just be the same copy and paste answers we’ve been getting so far?
 What is being done to address the risks for our safety?
 What will you guys do to keep our neighborhood from turning into a tent city?
 We need our privacy promised, would you guys be open to building some sort of wall?

-Satvir Bhullar asked about 3 years ago
+Satvir Bhullar asked over 3 years ago

 Thank you for participating in our session and for your questions.